- Stamped Concrete Home

 - Design Ideas: Stamped Concrete Info

-You’ve done your research, and you’re convinced that decorative concrete is the best choice for your new driveway, patio or pool deck because of the benefits it offers over alternative materials, such as asphalt or stone.
-Now you’re faced with an even tougher decision: Should you install stamped poured-in-place concrete or precast concrete pavers?
+You’re ready to install a new driveway, patio or pool deck but don't know if you should use stamped concrete or pavers.
 Although both materials are similar in appearance and extremely durable, they vary in terms of installation time, decorative options, cost, and maintenance requirements.
 Each option offers different advantages, depending on your needs.

 Salzano Custom Concrete in Aldie, VA.